Media + Information

 Plan of Study

 This is a customized plan that helps you to complete all the basic requirements to complete their degree.
-There is a great deal of flexibility in the program and yet guidelines to ensure excellence and training in research skills.
 Click here or on the image below to download the latest Plan of Study Form.

 Guide for Advising Graduate Students